What is ‘wanton endangerment,’ the charge in the Breonna Taylor case?

 To fight the charges, Hankison’s defense team would want to show that he was not reckless with other lives, Louisville-based criminal justice attorney Ron Aslam said.

 “They would argue to a jury he was fired upon, he was firing back.
 Perhaps he was too aggressive, but he was in fear for his life,” Aslam said.
 “And his actions really weren’t circumstances ‘manifesting extreme indifference to the value of human life.’
-In fact, he was trying to protect the human life of his partners.”
+In fact, he was trying to protect the human life of his partners.
+I believe a lawyer would make that argument.”

 Aslam said an acquittal based on that would be disappointing to those who were already frustrated by the decision not to charge the officers with Taylor’s death.